ealemayehu/sofitda/README.md

 results_<dataset>_tall_m<classifier>_g<generator>.csv
 ```

-The CSV files shows the performance metrics of the baselines and the various configurations of the
+The CSV file shows the performance metrics of the baselines and the various configurations of the
 SOFITDA models.

 ## Help